 To calculate BoT, we need to subtract exports from imports.
 We need to add BoT, foreign investment, cash transfer from abroad, capital account, and any balancing item to calculate BoP.
 Another way to calculate BoP is to add the Current Capital account and adjust for errors and omissions.

 BoT has a smaller scope as it only deals with exports and imports of goods.
 BoP has a much wider scope.
 In fact, BoT is a part of BoP.

 What does it Tell?

 BoT helps a country know whether it is standing at net profit or loss in terms of exports and imports.
-BoP, on the other hand, ensures if all the transactions have been recorded or not.
+On the other hand, BoP ensures that all the transactions have been recorded or not.

-A country should have a positive BoT, means exports more than the imports.
+A country should have a positive BoT, which means exports more than imports.
 An ideal BoP scenario is a zero balance.

 When is it Favorable?

 BoT is favorable when exports are more than imports.
 BoP is favorable when there is a surplus in a current account, and that is then used to pay loans in the Capital account.